greshwalk/cd-demo/site/_posts/2016-02-25-welcome-to-cd-demo.markdown

 categories: demo
 ---

-This is an example post that you can make using Markdown to demonstrate a website being statically generated and deployed!
+This is an examplkjlkj;lkj;lijl;kjlkj;lkj;lkj;lksing Markdown to demonstrate a website being statically generated and deployed!